firebirdberlin/nightdream/docs/faq/faq_en.md

 starting the app while the device is not charging.
 In order to save some battery I advise to stop the app after some minutes (Preferences > Autostart > Stop automatically > on battery timeout).

-## Custom mp3 as alarm tone

-In the dialog for setting the alarm tone you can choose your custom MP3 file, at the bottom of the dialog.
-Just navigate to your music folder and select the file you like.
-With the next release this dialog will move to the alarm overview allowing you to set different alarm tones per alarm.

-## Custom fonts

-You can choose plain .ttf and .otf files, but also .zip archives which may contain multiple font files.
-Just navigate to your download folder and choose a file you downloaded before.
-There are sources of free fonts in the web, such as [fonts.google.com](https://fonts.google.com/) and [Font Squirrel](https://www.fontsquirrel.com/).

-## AM/PM indicator not working properly
-The seven segment font is not able to draw uppercase letters very precisely.
-An alternative font is a 14 segments digital font as found at https://www.keshikan.net/fonts-e.html.

-## The landscape orientation does not work
-Starting from Android 5 Daydreams have a bug.
-The screen orientation changes to portrait as soon as the screen lock is activated.
- * Solution 1: Disable Daydreams completely (System Settings > Display > Daydream).
-Instead you can setup the auto start feature of the app to your needs.
- * Solution 2: Try to enable Settings > Appearance > Force auto rotation in DayDream.

-## Weather data is not shown
-Weather data usually are updated once within 2 hours.

-Weather data may not be shown for several reasons.
- * They are not displayed if they are outdated for more than 8 hours.
- * The current location cannot be retrieved.
-  - Please grant permissions for accessing the location (Android 6+)
-  - Please check if your location services are activated (e.g. battery saving, high accuracy)
- * The network may not be connected.
-Check your network connection.

-## The clock widget is not updated

-The clock widget needs to be updated once per minute.
-Due to restrictions of the Android system this is a difficult task.
-In order to ensure that the update works a foreground service is needed.
-The same service is managing the autostart of the app.
-It is indicated by showing a permanent notification in the notification area.
-If this service is not properly running (or interrupted by the android system) the widget is no longer updated.
-If you want to (re-) enable this service you can disable and re-enable the autostart of the app.
-This triggers the start of the service.

 ## Night mode
 Night Clock has two modes of operation: day mode and night mode.